-The provision of access and facilities for the fire service is outside the scope of this Certificate.
+Buildings can be designed to meet the access and facilities for the fire service requirements of this Regulation.

 Part C - Site Preparation and Resistance to Moisture

 C3 - Dangerous Substances

 Each dwelling ground floor must include a radon sump and provide the facility for radon extraction.
 Where it is shown that protection from dangerous substances e.g. radon, is required, an approved gas resistant membrane and gas handling system must be provided under the ground floor.
 The Horizon Offsite Steel Frame Building System permits the incorporation of the appropriate membrane, sump and gas handling system.